Blackjack Side Bets

 Are Blackjack Side Bets Worth It?

-Usually, side bets in blackjack have a particularly high house edge, sometimes exceeding 10%.
-The house edge, expressed in percentages, refers to the theoretical advantage of the casino over its patrons.
-It is present in every casino game and in blackjack, players are typically offered an extremely low house edge of around half a percent if they manage to follow a basic strategy.
+Usually, side bets in blackjack carry a particularly high house edge, sometimes exceeding 10%.
+The house edge, expressed as a percentage, refers to the theoretical advantage the casino holds over its patrons.
+It is present in every casino game, and in blackjack, players are typically offered an extremely low house edge of around half a percent when they follow basic strategy.

-Side bets, in comparison, are considered bad for players since the average expected return from them is much lower.
-If the house edge on an additional wager is 12%, for example, players can expect to lose around 12 percent of their total bet when making it.
-The house edge is determined by the probability for winning of this bet, the number of decks in use, and the particular payout offered by the casino.
-In the table below, you can see the house edge for several of the most common blackjack side bets based on a 6-deck game:
+By comparison, side bets are considered disadvantageous for players because their average expected return is much lower.
+If the house edge on an additional wager is 12%, for example, players can expect to lose about 12 percent of their total bet when making it.
+The house edge is determined by the probability of winning the bet, the number of decks in use, and the specific payout offered by the casino.
+In the table below, you can see the house edge for several of the most common blackjack side bets based on a six-deck game:

 Side Bets Number of Decks Payout House edge